FluidNumerics/SELF/README.md

 # Spectral Element Libraries in Fortran (SELF)
 Copyright 2020 Fluid Numerics LLC

+SELF is licensed for use under the [Anti-Capitalist Software License](./LICENSE).
+For other licensure, reach out to support@fluidnumerics.com.

 ## About
 SELF is an object-oriented Fortran library that support the implementation of Spectral Element Methods for solving partial differential equations.